cedalo/streamsheets-documentation/source/functions/drawing/drawcheckbox.rst

    * - Font
      - Optional.
 JSON String created using :ref:`fontformat`
    * - Value
      - Optional.
-Current state of the button.
-TRUE for pushed and FALSE for released.
+Current state of the checkbox.
+TRUE for checked and FALSE for unchecked.
 If a cell reference is used, a value change from user interaction will be pushed into that cell.

 **Return Value**

-TRUE, if button could be created.
+TRUE, if checkbox could be created.

 **Example**